JamesATom/CRUD-API/README.md

 2. Navigate to the folder and npm install or i

 ### Run Options
-`npm run start:dev`   - application is run in development mode `npm run start:prod`  - application is run in production mode `npm run start:multi` - application is run with Load Balancer
+`npm run start:dev`   - application is run in development mode\n `npm run start:prod`  - application is run in production mode\n `npm run start:multi` - application is run with Load Balancer\n

 ### Test with Jest Framework
 `npm run test` - Just Run Test to make sure Integration test is successful